 The Humbling of Edom

-10 For the violence done to your brother Jacob, shame will cover you, and you will be cut off forever.
-11 In the day that you stood on the other side, in the day that strangers carried away his substance, and foreigners entered into his gates, and cast lots for Jerusalem, even you were like one of them.
-12 But don’t look down on your brother in the day of his disaster, and don’t rejoice over the children of Judah in the day of their destruction.
-Don’t speak proudly in the day of distress.
-13 Don’t enter into the gate of my people in the day of their calamity.
-Don’t look down on their affliction in the day of their calamity, neither seize their wealth on the day of their calamity.
-14 Don’t stand in the crossroads to cut off those of his who escape.
-Don’t deliver up those of his who remain in the day of distress.
+10 Because of violence against thy brother Jacob, shame shall cover thee, and thou shalt be cut off for ever.
+11 In the day that thou stoodest on the other side, in the day that strangers carried away captive his substance, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.
+12 But thou shouldest not have looked on the day of thy brother in the day of his disaster; neither shouldest thou have rejoiced over the children of Judah in the day of their destruction; nor have opened wide thy mouth in the day of distress.
+13 Thou shouldest not have entered into the gate of my people in the day of their calamity, nor have looked, even thou, on their affliction in the day of their calamity, neither shouldest thou have laid [hands] on their substance in the day of their calamity; 14 and thou shouldest not have stood on the crossway, to cut off those of his that did escape, nor have delivered up those remaining of him in the day of distress.

 The Exalting of Israel